Xenoveritas/AviSynth-Stuff/README.md

 transitioning between various views.
 Check out the [usage guide](http://lpix.org/sslptest/index.php?id=10443) for details on how to use it.

+## Easings.avsi

+A port of jQuery UI's port of [Robert Panning's easings](http://easings.net/).
+Every easing shown at that site is supported as an AviSynth function that can be called with a value from 0.0-1.0 and returns an appropriate value as shown on the [easings.net](http://easings.net/) website.
+(Note that for some of the easing functions, this value is actually outside the 0.0-1.0 range!
+A utility function called "Clamp" can be used to clamp values into the 0.0-1.0 range for cases where this doesn't make sense.)

 ## Timer.avsi

 The `Timer.avsi` include that creates a timer.
 For an example of how to use it,